assiro/uub-operative-system/README.md

 UUB Petalinux system and firmware(fpga) integration:

-uub.bin is the image file of entire flash memory (how to use it into uub manual)
+uub.bin is the image file of entire flash memory (please see uub manual to use uub.bin)

 Current version of system Beta Test 0.2  - september 2016